Have you ever wondered why your parents gave you your name? Have you ever wondered to yourself “What does my name mean?“.

 If you do find an unusual name in your family tree then finding the origin of the name can unearth even more questions.

-For example, I have found a number of unusual Hebrew names in my family tree that I was not expecting.
+For example, I have found many unusual Hebrew names in my family tree that I was not expecting.
 This gave me grounds for even more research.

 Recommended Websites To Check Your First Name: